-With this LibGuide, we seek to give you a starting point for embarking upon music research or seeking repertoire.
+With this LibGuide, we offer you a starting point for embarking upon music research or seeking repertoire.
 We understand that it can be daunting, but we are here to help!

 You've been assigned to write a research paper about a topic in Music.
 (Perhaps you have the notion you'd like to write about "the history of saxophone instruction methods.")
 What if you don't have much experience with college-level research and writing, especially about music?
 Where in the world do you begin?